-Dr Ponnari Gottipati is a Research Management, Science Education and Engagement consultant in Hyderabad and has experience of working with educational organisations engaging with school children.
+Dr Ponnari Gottipati is a Research Management, Science Education and Engagement consultant in Hyderabad and has experience working with educational organisations engaging with school children.
 In addition to SaS, she currently also consults for LV Prasad Eye Institute, Hyderabad in research management.
-Trained in Molecular Biology with a PhD from University of Sheffield and Postdoc from University of Oxford, she was previously at the Wellcome Trust/DBT India Alliance.
+Trained in Molecular Biology with a PhD from the University of Sheffield and a Postdoc from the University of Oxford, she was previously at the DBT/Wellcome Trust India Alliance.
 Celebrating science through engagement and outreach enthuses and inspires her.

 Dr Somdatta Karak is trained as a molecular and cellular Neuroscientist at the University of Göttingen and had been a Teach for India Fellow.
-In her current role she designs and handles the communication channels at Centre for Cellular and Molecular Biology (CCMB), Hyderabad.
-Through these she informs and engages with students, educators, industries as well as general public of the research and other activities at CCMB.
+In her current role, she designs and handles the communication channels at the Centre for Cellular and Molecular Biology (CCMB), Hyderabad.
+Through these, she informs and engages with students, educators, industries as well as the general public of the research and other activities at CCMB.
 She loves working towards building a more informed society.

 Mr Sharad Sharma is a cartoonist based in New Delhi.
 He has experience of working in newspapers, magazines and electronic media before he founded World Comics India introducing Grassroots Comics as an alternate medium to mainstream comics.
 He has been conducting grassroots comics workshops all across India and also internationally to initiate social campaigns on various issues.
 He has also published several books and manuals and won awards for his work in the social sphere.